A question came up from a fellow coach on the subject of talking with non-starters.

 Here’s the mistake coaches can make.
 We obviously want to see our non-starters improve.
 Even if they never make the starting team, their better play in practice will at least create a higher level of play in that context (see A-team vs. B-team), challenging the other players more.
 We cannot, though, tie playing time to improvement – at least not in a nominal sense.

 By that I mean we can’t tell players they just need to get better because the reality is that they need to be better than the starter(s) ahead of them.
 Thus, it’s a relative thing, not an absolute.
-You thus have to frame it more along the lines of, “You need to be better than (or at least as good as) Jane in …” That gives you room to base things on the relative levels of the player rather than absolute changes by the non-starter.
+That being the case, you have to frame it more along the lines of, “You need to be better than (or at least as good as) Jane in …” That gives you room to base things on the relative levels of the player rather than absolute changes by the non-starter.

 Note that all of this can tie in with your decisions on substitutions as well.